Cantido/qlearner/README.md

 }
 ```

-If you ever need to reset the agent while preserving the learned behavior, call `Agent.reset()` when the game ends.
+If you ever need to reset the agent while preserving the learned behavior, call `Agent.reset()`.
+This is important
-This is important if you are trying to train your agent.
-If, for example, you are trying to have your agent learn how
+if you are trying to train your agent.
+If, for example, you are trying to have your agent learn how to play a game, you
-to play a game, you will need to call `Agent.reset()`, otherwise the program will learn that it can make a move at
+will need to call `Agent.reset()` when the game ends, otherwise the program will learn that it can make a move at
 the end of the game that will put it back to the beginning of the game!

 ```java